MaWiMa/CCS/en/Changing_Canadian_Schools-027.md

 unexplained joy.*

 > *And I have another very special dream for Daniel that is coming true right now.
 While at play group Daniels friend Evan sits with him...
-I hope when my son is in high school, his friends will say, Daniel doesn't need an attendant all day — we'll help him with his lunch — we'll makesure hegets toclams—we’I1 help him toget on and off the bus.
-We'll take him to the school dances (from page 28) and basketball games, simply because he is our friend and we care about him.
+I hope when my son is in high school, his friends will say, Daniel doesn´t need an attendant all day — we´ll help him with his lunch — we´ll makesure hegets toclams—we’I1 help him toget on and off the bus.
+We´ll take him to the school dances (from page 28) and basketball games, simply because he is our friend and we care about him.
 (Carson 1987)*

 .
 .